Excidion/reproML/docs/structure.md

 │   ├── models         <- Scripts for training and prediction
 │   └── visualization  <- Scripts to create visualizations
 │
-├── poetry.lock        <- Full dependency list.
-Managed by poetry, do no touch.
+├── pyproject.toml     <- Project configuration and dependencies.
-├── pyproject.toml     <- Project configuration, define dependencies here.
+├── uv.lock            <- Full dependency list.
+Managed by uv, do no touch.
 │
 ├── .github/workflows  <- CICD code for GitHub
 ├── .gitlab-ci.yml     <- CICD code for GitLab